Confinement-Higgs and deconfinement-Higgs transitions in three-dimensional $Z(2)$ LGT: Introduction

 As is evident from above description, the phase diagram contains three phases.
 At the right bottom corner there is a deconfinement phase separated by thermodynamic transitions from the confinement and the Higgs phases.

 Two order parameters can distinguish deconfinement from confinement and Higgs phases.
 The first of these order parameters is the Fredenhagen-Marcu (FM) operator introduced in Ref.\cite{FM_86} and tested in Monte Carlo simulations in \cite{FM_86_MC} on the $4d$ $Z(2)$ gauge-Higgs theory, which has a similar phase structure.
 The rigorous proof that the FM operator behaves in the expected way was provided recently in Ref.\cite{FM_24}.
+The FM operator has been studied also in Ref.~\cite{toric_code_24}, in a closely related toric code model, which has a similar phase structure.

 The second order parameter is the Preskill-Krauss (PK) operator introduced in Ref.\cite{kraus2}.
 For general $Z(N)$, the PK operator is based on the Aharonov-Bohm effect: it can detect $Z(N)$ charges in the deconfinement phase.
 The finite-temperature extension of the PK operator was constructed and studied in \cite{borisenko_lat97,borisenko_98}.
 Essentially, both the FM and the PK operators are nonlocal and compare two screening mechanisms of discrete $Z(N)$ charges in the system: a dynamical one due to matter fields and a screening due to gauge fields.
 Important in the context of the present paper is that both order parameters, FM and PK, cannot distinguish the confinement phase from the Higgs phase.